cse-labs/res-edge-labs/labs/outer-loop-ring-deployment.md

 ## Create 15 Clusters

 Running `flt create` generates GitOps files for the clusters and triggers a [CI-CD Github Action](https://github.com/kubernetes101/pib-dev/actions) that will take about 30 seconds to complete.
-> Note: we don't actually create the clusters, just the GitOps folders
+> Note: we don't actually create the clusters, just the GitOps folders as the `--gitops-only` option is used here.

   ```bash